 Written by Eric Pichon, Anne Vernet,

-As recent developments in Europe show, having non-discriminative laws doesn’t prevent homophobic feeling; but when this feeling is encouraged or not punished by the authorities, it can favour violence towards LGBTI people, including rapes and killings.
+As developments in Europe and America have showed, having non-discriminative laws doesn’t prevent homophobic feeling; but when this feeling is encouraged or not punished by the authorities, it can favour violence towards LGBTI people, including rapes and killings.
 Furthermore it leads LGBTI people to live in hiding which increases mental or physical health problems among the population.

 On several occasions the European Parliament has reminded the EU of its commitment against all forms of discrimination in all the places it acts.